Financial-Times/o-comment-ui/README.md

 #### Final methods
 ###### init
-This method will initiate the process of loading the resources that are needed to render the widget and the rendering of the UI.
+This method will initiate the process of loading the initialization data that are needed to render the widget and the rendering of the UI.
 This method uses hook methods which are not implemented in this module, but should be implemented in the module that extends it.
-`Init` will handle errors of the process of loading the widget, also timeout if an error is not clearly available.
+`init` will handle errors of the process of loading the widget, also timeout if an error is not available.

 This method can be called once on an instance (calling it multiple types will have no effect).